-In the case of cloud hosting, we can host our Odoo Enterprise system through various cloud instance providers like AWS, Google Cloud, Digital Ocean, Microsoft Azure, Hetzner, Contabo, Alibaba, etc. In all these cases, we need to get a cloud instance and install Odoo by ourselves using Odoo’s official documentation or using any installation script available.
+With cloud hosting, we can host our Odoo Enterprise system through various cloud instance providers like AWS, Google Cloud, Digital Ocean, Microsoft Azure, Hetzner, Contabo, Alibaba, etc. In all these cases, we need to get a cloud instance and install Odoo by ourselves.
+Using Odoo’s official documentation or using any installation script available.

-In Odoo.sh, we get three instances, Production Environment, Staging Environment, and Development Environment, with three different databases.
+In Odoo. sh, we get three instances, Production Environment, Staging Environment, and Development Environment, with three different databases.
 We don’t need to install Odoo and only need to configure Odoo as per our needs.
-Odoo will fetch the code from a GitHub repository and will build the latest changes without any user intervention.
+Odoo will fetch the code from a GitHub repository and will build the latest changes with no user intervention.
 We can test all our code in the Development environment and then deploy the same to staging if all the tests are passing.
-Once the staging is also validated by the client, the changes can be pushed to the production environment.
+Once the staging is also validated by the client, it can push the changes to the production environment.
 Shell access, logs, database backups, etc., are all available through the Odoo.sh dashboard, which is very useful and intuitive.
 We don’t need to worry about anything apart from the custom code and configuration in this case.

 On-premise hosting, just like cloud hosting, we need to install and configure Odoo ourselves.
-In this case, we also need to maintain the server on which Odoo is installed ourselves.
-The major advantage of on-premise hosting is that we can use Odoo on systems if connected to the same network of the server on which Odoo is installed.
-Even in the case of network outages, this can be really helpful.
-But maintaining a server with proper security measures is a hectic task and requires special manpower.
+Here, we also need to maintain the server on which it installed Odoo ourselves.
+The major advantage of on-premise hosting is that we can use Odoo on systems if connected to we installed the same network of the server on which Odoo.
+Even with network outages, this can be really helpful.
+But maintaining a server with proper security measures is a hectic task and requires special human resources.